sharulshafie/simple-supermarketsales-dashboard-streamlit/README.md

 # Simple Supermarket Sales Dashboard using Streamlit

-for me to explore about Streamlit
+for me to learn about Streamlit